leejoonli/code-every-day/log.md

 ## Thoughts

 Not a particularly difficult one but one where I learned something about Python.
 I can use :.2f for two decimal places when using an f string.

+# Day 41 (3/14/2022)

+## Codewars

+Did a Codewars challenge today.
+The challenge was to find the sum of the min value of each element in a two dimensional list.

+## Thoughts

+Still need to work on the Python way to solve these challenges in Python.
+Pretty much did a JavaScript way of declaring an empty list, appending the minimum of each list element in the given list, and then returning the sum.